Summer-16/CSGO-VMPanel/README.md

 # CSGO Vip Management Panel
 [![Donate](https://cdn2.iconfinder.com/data/icons/social-icons-circular-color/512/paypal-64.png)](https://www.paypal.me/Shivam169)  [![Donate](https://cdn2.iconfinder.com/data/icons/social-icons-circular-color/512/paytm-64.png)](https://drive.google.com/file/d/1ks_B3s9dNk_RPkDVf1DL1ITKe0mnrTRk/view)  [![Donate](https://cdn.iconscout.com/icon/free/png-64/upi-bhim-transfer-1795405-1522773.png)](https://drive.google.com/open?id=1VYYThJS78Pp6yyIU0lCIC4j7ef5a4G0l)  [![Discord](https://cdn3.iconfinder.com/data/icons/logos-and-brands-adobe/512/91_Discord-64.png)](https://discord.gg/HcCFa8q)
 ### Single solution to mange VIPs and Admins in your CSGO servers.
-### If you like my work , Consider donating to the project and support me.
+### If you like my work, consider donating to the project and support me.
 Thank You

 ## Panel Features v1.8 (Changelogs)
 - Some fixes and improvements
-- New setting option added to enable disable vip listing on public dashboard
+- New setting option added to enable disable VIP listing on a public dashboard
 - Sourceban integration (You can add Bans and Comm Bans)
 - Code Optimizations and Performance improvements
 - Plugin Updated Following features added:
-    Otimized database connection
+    -Optimized database connection
-    Added a Command to check VIP Subscription status Added Alert about expiring VIP Subscription
+    -Added a Command to check VIP Subscription status -Added Alert about expiring VIP Subscription
-    Added an Admin command to add VIP through Console Commands updated for better nomenclature (!vipRefresh, !vipStatus, !addVip) .
+    -Added an Admin command to add VIP through Console -Commands updated for better nomenclature (!vipRefresh, !vipStatus, !addVip) .
-    Note, Commands are case sensitive and status command will not work for old entries, it will work for entries made with v1.8 and higher.
+    -Note, Commands are case sensitive and the status command will not work for old entries, it will work for entries made with v1.8 and higher.

 ## Panel Features v1.7
 - Add VIP or Admin to servers.
 - While adding VIP subscription days are entered and once subscription days finished panel will automatically delete that VIP and remove it from the CSGO server too.
 - You can also manually delete the VIP and Admins from the panel.
-- A user data fetch tool to make it easy to add VIP and Admins just enter the user steam profile URL and panel will fetch all the info for you (no more using steam id finders)
+- A user data fetch tool to make it easy to add VIP and Admins just enter the user steam profile URL and the panel will fetch all the info for you (no more using steam id finders)
 - Automatic deletion of VIPs whose subscription days are ended.
 - Daily notification on your discord server with the latest Listing for all servers.
 - A handy dashboard to see all at a glance